gemcfadyen/georginam.com/_posts/2015-12-04-apprenticeship-day-45.md

 2) Update the original 'Game' class to be the controller, and coordinate activities between the CommandPrompt and the game rules.

 Originally I thought one controller would be used for both the Gui and the CommandPrompt app, but in fact the flow is quite different.
-With the gui, it is a step by step approach.
+With the gui, it is like a staggered step approach.
 Each click generates the next step of the game.
-With the command line its rather linear, with the command line blocking, and the next step automatically occurring so I am going to use one per app.
+With the command line its rather linear.
+There needs to be something to control the game loop, with the command line blocking, and the next step automatically occurring.
+Therefore I'm going to have a controller per app.
 If they look identical when they are done, then they could perhaps be generalised, but at the moment I'm expecting them to be a little different.